jncraton/retrieval-augmented-generation/readme.md

 Resources
 ---------

-This lab is expected to make use of string function, formatting, indexing, and/or slicing.
+This lab is expected to make use of string functions, formatting, indexing, and/or slicing.
 The following resources may be helpful to learn more about these topics:

 - [PY4E Strings Chapter](https://www.py4e.com/html3/06-strings)
 - [Formatted String Literals Documentation](https://docs.python.org/3/reference/lexical_analysis.html#f-strings)